Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 But now came that precarious balancing act between speed and caution.
 The slower they moved, the more they could scout out the areas they were about to move into and the more aware they could be of threats.
 But moving faster would minimize their time spent exposed.

 When dealing with humans and most ETs, there was the possibility of quickly and quietly neutralizing an awkwardly placed hostile.
 No such luxury with Hunters.
 What one saw, all saw.
-In this mission, they would either slip through the entire facility entirely unnoticed...or, most likely, die.
+In this mission, they would either slip through the entire facility entirely unnoticed... or, most likely, die.

 The good news: Hunters relied on automation for their industry, and relied on stasis to manage their resource scarcity.
 This station was purely industrial, no need for the soldier-class Hunters at all.
 This was a worker’s station, and the workers were mostly dormant while they waited for something to repair or work on.
 If there was a crew awake at all, they’d be a tiny skeleton force, or a team performing maintenance on a specific system.